Trigve-Hagen/trigves-arm/README.md

 YOU REALLY HAVE TO WATCH WHEN YOU ARE CREATING YOUR TABLES AND FIELDS
  * WHEN FIRST PUT INTO USE IT WILL ERASE ANYTHING DONE BEFORE IT AND CREATE A SAMPLE USER DATABASE
  * NAMING TWO ROWS THE SAME WILL HALT EXECUTION AND CREATE AN ERROR
  * NAMING TWO TABLES THE SAME WILL HALT EXECUTION AND CREATE AN ERROR
- * THE DATABASE WILL TURN THE UPPERCASES TO LOWER CASES AND YOUR ARRAY WON'T MATCH THE DATABASE
- * STICK TO LOWER CASE IN THE SECTIONS THAT HAVE LOWER CASE AND ONLY USE UPPER CASE WHEN TYPING THE ROW
  * DATABASES SOMETIMES ONLY ALLOW A TOTAL NUMBER OF VARCHAR CHARACTERS IN A TABLE - THE ARRAY WON'T UPDATE THE DATABASE IN THIS CASE

- * IT WAS ERRORING ON LOCALHOST BECAUSE I HAD THE TABLE NAMES INCLUDING UPPER CASE CHARACTERS.
-WHEN IT CREATED THE DATABASES IT TURNED THEM TO LOWER CASE.
-THEN WHEN I CHECKED MY $_tablesArray (UPPER CASE) AGAINST THE DATABASE ARRAY(LOWWER CASE) IT RETURNED NOT IN THE ARRAY AND DELETED THEM BOTH. - users_c3p0r2d2007OG - has to be users_c3p0r2d2007og
+ * WHEN QUERYS ARE RAN ON THE DATABASE THE DATABASES TURNS UPPERCASE TO LOWER CASE.
+THEN WHEN CHECKED AGAINST - $_tablesArray (UPPER CASE) AGAINST THE DATABASE ARRAY(LOWWER CASE) IT RETURNED NOT IN THE ARRAY AND DELETED THEM BOTH. - users_c3p0r2d2007OG - has to be users_c3p0r2d2007og

-Due to adding new features to the class last week I was running into new errors.
-When debbugging I realized the new error was not a new error at all but this.
-If you had named two databases the same they would both be erased when dropping a table.
-I added new logic for reporting the error.
-I also adding logic to report having two rows with the same name and errors and messages for everything else.
-PLease be carefull anyways.
 I take no responsibility for lost data!
 Use at your risk.
-If I have no new problems to report in the next month of developing with it than it is done.
 Happy Coding!!

 INSTALLATION
 1) Put class where you can inherit it through extends or include it.